-Textbook Ordering Textbooks should be ordered through the Bookstore at least six weeks prior to the beginning of the next semester.
+requested and bargaining or negotiating over the terms or prices of a purchase may be implemented when necessary for the best interest of the College under the direction of the Board.
+Textbook Ordering Textbooks should be ordered through the Bookstore using approved forms at least six weeks prior to the beginning of the next semester.
 Any direct orders for texts that bypass the Bookstore should have prior administrative approval.
 Textbooks will be ordered, whenever feasible, directly from publishers in accordance with the approved curriculum textbook.
 Construction All construction/renovation will be approved by the Board.